For pre-service teachers seeking initial K-12 certification.

 All students must complete a minimum of 6 points at Teachers College outside of the Communication, Media and Learning Technologies Design Program (that is, courses with a prefix other than MSTU).
 Typically, this requirement is already met when taking required courses outside of the department (see above).

 Student Teaching and Fieldwork Requirements:

 Students are required to complete two semesters of practicum (MSTU 4700) which includes fieldwork and student teaching.
-Practicum in the Fall semesters focus on elementary student teaching (grades K-6), and practicum in the Spring semesters focus on secondary student teaching (grades 7-12).
+Practicum in the fall semesters focus on elementary student teaching (grades K-6), and practicum in the spring semesters focus on secondary student teaching (grades 7-12).
 Each practicum consists of at least 50 hours of observation and at least 100 hours (or 20 days) of student teaching, for a year-long total of at least 100 hours of fieldwork and at least 200 hours (or 40 days) of observation across the two semesters.

 Fieldwork consists of observing a variety of activities relating to the role of an Educational Technology Specialist: observing students at work using technology, observing technology coordinators providing support to teachers, and observing technology-related professional development sessions.
 Students may also observe technology integrators planning with teachers, facilitating the use of a makerspace or teaching coding and computational thinking.

-Student Teaching placements will, for the most part, occur in local schools that partner with our program.
+Student Teaching placements will, for the most part, occur in local schools that partner with our Program.
 Cooperating teachers may be technology coaches, technology integrators, directors of technology, or tech-savvy classroom teachers.
-Students already working full-time in the role of an Educational Technology Specialist, who would like to use their employment to fulfill student teaching requirements, must receive approval under guidelines set forth by the College and Office of Teacher Education.
+Students already working full-time in the role of an Educational Technology Specialist, who would like to use their employment to fulfill student teaching requirements, must receive approval under guidelines set forth by the College and the Office of Teacher Education.